 The best outdoor flag material is definitely weather-resistant and strong.
-However, according to the US flag etiquette, it’s not desirable, as the rain or strong winds still might damage it.
+However, according to the US flag etiquette, it’s not desirable, as rain or strong winds still might damage it.
 Additionally, it can be regarded as disrespect.
 Meanwhile, it can remain on the pole edge or at half-staff.

 What Material is Best Kept on the Pole?

 As the flag is to be attached to an aluminum or wooden pole by snap hooks, Velcro attachments, cable ties or grommets, it is to be strong and hard-wearing.
-The most common way to fasten it is by using the plastic or metal rings that are called grommet eyelets.
+The most common way to fasten it is by using plastic or metal rings that are called grommet eyelets.
 This way, the good US flag material would avoid tear and wear, even if it’s heavy-weight.
 So, considering, what is the best on a pole with grommets, I guess I should be sturdy, stitched nylon or relatively lightweight, durable polyester.

 Thus, the better material for outdoor flags is the one that meets your needs and the application criteria.
 It depends on the frequency of displaying, the weather conditions, and the occasion.
 Meanwhile, the etiquette is to be definitely followed, and due respect to the flag is to be shown, regardless of the fact of it’s made of quality American flag material or not.